Key takeaways:

 3. Viking

-The Viking AES-2000S is an accessible entry system designed to provide both audio and visual assistance for users with disabilities.
-This surface-mount system offers a robust set of features that enhance security and convenience for multi-tenant buildings.
+The Viking AES-2000S is an accessible entry system that provides audio and visual assistance for users with disabilities.
+This surface-mount system offers robust features that enhance security and convenience for multi-tenant buildings.
 It even includes an EZ HELP button that instructs the user on how to use the system both on the display and audibly.

 The Viking AES-2000S electronic door entry system offers: